occar421/my-slack-addiction-treatment/README.md

 See https://slack.com/help/articles/201864558-Set-your-Slack-status-and-availability

-## CLI Options

-### `---slack-dir`

-Required.
-It modifies Slack app in the directory.

-### `--css-base-url`

-Required.
-It injects CSS text fetched from the URL based on this option.

 ## Tips

 You can use Dev Tools by running `/slackdevtools` Slack command (like`/remind`).

-You can serve local css file with `deno run --allow-read --allow-net https://deno.land/x/serve/mod.ts --cors --port 8080` and `deno run run.ts --slack-dir $env:LOCALAPPDATA\slack --css-base-url http://localhost:8080/`
+You can serve local css file with `deno run --allow-read --allow-net https://deno.land/x/serve/mod.ts --cors --port 8080` and `deno run run.ts --css-base-url http://localhost:8080/`